top of page

 • Expressing it (i.e. being open about it)

-• Clearing what's in the way of it (i.e. fears, doubts, negative beliefs)
+• Clearing what's in the way of it (i.e. releasing fears, doubts, negative beliefs)

 • Generalizing it (i.e. enjoying the infinite abundance and beauty of life)